 The members of Group Management are employed under employment contracts of unlimited duration and are all subject to a notice period of one year.
-Members of Group Management are not contractually entitled to termination payments or any change-in-control provisions other than the early vesting and early unblocking of share awards mentioned above.
-Their contract may foresee non-competition provisions that are limited in time to maximum two years and which allow compensation up to maximum six months.
+Members of Group Management are not contractually entitled to termination payments, or any change of control provisions, other than the early vesting and early unblocking of share awards mentioned above.
+Their contract may foresee non-competition provisions that are limited in time to a maximum of two years and which allow compensation up to a maximum of six months.

-COMPENSATION AWARDED TO THE BOARD OF DIRECTORS IN 2016
+COMPENSATION AWARDED TO THE BOARD OF DIRECTORS IN 2018